-Grab your running shoes and put on your helmet, the Big Ride for Palestine is back for another year.
+The Big Ride for Palestine is starting this weekend, on September 2.
 This popular event raises awareness about the situation in Palestine and funds for Palestinians.
 Now in its seventh year, it has raised more than $200,000 for Union Aid Abroad-APHEDA’s Palestinian projects.
+It’s not too late to register to take part.
+Over two weeks, from September 2 – 17, 2023, you’ll be challenged to walk, run or ride your chosen distance while raising money.

 Starting in the UK in 2015, the Australian Big Ride for Palestine first took place in 2017, and since then, it has grown in popularity.
 Last year, 82 people in 11 teams across Australia took part, travelling over 8,200kms, and raising over $22,000 from over 390 donors.